-^{35. &}quot;Persons acting in concert" or "PAC" means the persons who, with a common objective or purpose of acquisition of shares or voting rights in, or exercising control over a target company, pursuant to an agreement or understanding, formal or informal, directly or indirectly co-operate for acquisition of shares or voting rights in, or exercise of control over the target company.
+36. &quot;Persons acting in concert" or "PAC" means the persons who, with a common objective or purpose of acquisition of shares or voting rights in, or exercising control over a target company, pursuant to an agreement or understanding, formal or informal, directly or indirectly co-operate for acquisition of shares or voting rights in, or exercise of control over the target company.
 In addition to the wide definition of PACs, certain persons, like promoter and promoter group, group companies, companies with common directors and others, are deemed to be PACs subject to evidence to the contrary.

-cases, the acquirer has to give open offer to public shareholders for acquiring at least 26% shares of the listed target company.
+of, or the voting rights in, the target company but less than 75% (which is the maximum permissible non-public shareholding).
+In each of these cases, the acquirer has to give open offer to public shareholders for acquiring at least 26% shares of the listed target company.
 The open offer has to be made by the acquirer at a price not less than the price determined as per the pricing guidelines given in the Takeover Code.

-However, SEBI has permitted the promoters of listed companies to acquire beyond 5% and up to 10 % of the voting rights in listed companies provided that such additional acquisition is made by way of preferential issue (and not by way of market purchase) of equity shares during the financial year 2020-21.
+However, SEBI had permitted the promoters of listed companies to acquire beyond 5% and up to 10 % of the voting rights in listed companies provided that such additional acquisition is made by way of preferential issue (and not by way of market purchase) of equity shares during the financial year 2020-21.

-SEBI has also announced exemption from the mandatory open offer norms in case of investment in eligible stressed companies36 by the non-promoter investors by way of preferential allotment pursuant to the relaxed pricing norms under ICDR Regulations notified by SEBI.
+SEBI has also announced exemption from the mandatory open offer norms in case of investment in eligible stressed companies by the non-promoter investors by way of preferential allotment pursuant to the relaxed pricing norms under ICDR Regulations notified by SEBI.

-^{36.} A listed company would be considered an eligible stressed company if it satisfies any two of the conditions set out below:
+38. A listed company would be considered an eligible stressed company if it satisfies any two of the conditions set out below: